Deducteam/lambdapi/doc/sections/ui.md

 of) the Language Server Protocol (LSP), which is supported by most editors.
 See below for setting up your favorite editor.

-The server can be run using the command `lambdapi --lsp-server`.
-The extra flag `--standard-lsp` can be use to enforce strict LSP protocol (without extensions targeted at logical formalizations).
+The server is run using the command `lambdapi lsp`.
+The flag `--standard-lsp` can be use to enforce strict LSP protocol (without extensions targeted at logical formalizations).

 ### VSCode